© Mel’s Customised Candles Melbourne, Australia, 2021

 Some of the most common failings I’ve found:

 Leaving unused appliances connected and switched on when not in use.
-These stay on standby and draw power, which costs You $$$$$$$$$$$ I always turn off and disconnect unused appliances.
+These stay on standby and draw power, which costs You $$$$$$$$$$$ I always turn off and disconnect unused appliances, when not in use.

 For the following reasons: